Our experts are here to help

 Circuit Breakers Wires

-This involves pressing the test button, which should instantly trip the RCD.
-If it doesn’t, the device needs to be replaced.
-An electrician’s annual inspection and calibration is also advisable.
-Regular maintenance helps detect any issues before a potential shock hazard.
+This process involves pressing the test button, which should trip the RCD immediately.
+If it doesn’t, it’s time to replace it.
+Getting an electrician to conduct an annual inspection and calibration is a smart move.
+Regular checks spot issues before they become shock hazards.

 Ensuring Electrical Safety in Gold Coast Homes